curl/curl/docs/libcurl/libcurl-tutorial.md

 ## Proxy Auto-Config

 Netscape first came up with this.
-It is basically a web page (usually using a &.pac extension) with a JavaScript that when executed by the browser with the requested URL as input, returns information to the browser on how to connect to the URL.
+It is basically a webpage (usually using a .pac extension) with a JavaScript that when executed by the browser with the requested URL as input, returns information to the browser on how to connect to the URL.
 The returned information might be "DIRECT" (which means no proxy should be used), "PROXY host:port" (to tell the browser where the proxy for